 - 5.1 The locally agreed pay structure (Grade 1 -11) applies to all employees excluding the senior pay group (Appendix B).
 Salaries within the pay spine are subject to pay awards as agreed by the National Agreement on Pay and Conditions of Service (NJC).
-The lowest paid employee is currently paid at spinal point 4 within Grade 1 at a full time equivalent basic pay rate £12,145 per annum. - 5.2 All posts are evaluated using the NJC Job Evaluation Scheme, which is recognized by public sector employers and unions nationally.
-This scheme allows for robust measurement against set criteria resulting in fair and objective evaluations and ensures equal pay. - 5.3 Progression within the grade for all staff is subject to satisfactory performance which is assessed annually through the council's appraisal process. - 5.4 Incremental progression is subject to the employee meeting the following criteria, such as - Mandatory core skills training e.g. customer care, equalities - Achievement of national standards (where they exist) - Working as part of a team to meet service objectives - Competence to cover absence of immediate supervisors and colleagues on sickness or holiday - Attainment of any NVQ/national/ professional/post graduate/qualification necessary to operate at a fully competent level - Contributing to 'on the job' training and induction for new employees - 5.5 The grading structure aims to meet the current and/or market position for most jobs.
+The lowest spinal point 5 within Grade 1 is currently £6.45 at a full time equivalent basic pay rate £12,145 per annum.
+However in April 2014 the council provided a commitment to pay all staff a minimum rate of £7.71 (£14,880 per annum) which is above the living wage rate of £7.65. - 5.2 All posts are evaluated using the NJC Job Evaluation Scheme, which is recognised by public sector employers and unions nationally.
+This scheme allows for robust measurement against set criteria resulting in fair and objective evaluations and ensures equal pay. - 5.3 Progression within the grade for all staff is subject to satisfactory performance which is assessed annually through the council's appraisal process. - 5.4 Incremental progression is subject to the employee meeting the following criteria, such as - Mandatory core skills training e.g. customer care, equalities - Achievement of national standards (where they exist) - Working as part of a team to meet service objectives - Competence to cover absence of immediate supervisors and colleagues on sickness or holiday - Attainment of any NVQ/national/ professional/post graduate/qualification necessary to operate at a fully competent level

+- Contributing to 'on the job' training and induction for new employees - 5.5 The grading structure aims to meet the current and/or market position for most jobs.
 At certain times some types of jobs are very scarce either because of national shortages or high demand for certain skills.
 The consequence of this is recruitment and retention problems in the service.
 In these circumstances market premiums can be paid in order to attract good candidates.
-The criteria for payment of market premiums, which must be established before any payments are offered to either recruit or retain, Is set out below: - Recruitment problems identified by the failure of at least one advertising campaign - Retention problems identified by a higher than normal turnover rate - A high pay market where credible market information advises of high rates of pay
+The criteria for payment of market premiums, which must be established before any payments are offered to either recruit or retain,

+Is set out below:

+- Recruitment problems identified by the failure of at least one advertising campaign - Retention problems identified by a higher than normal turnover rate - A high pay market where credible market information advises of high rates of pay

-The Strategic Leadership Board will review all market arrangements to be approved by the Personnel Committee.
+The Strategic Leadership Board will review all market arrangements to be approved by the Ethical Governance and Personnel Committee.